csreuter/csreuter.github.io/_posts/2024-12-31-automating-gong-insights-with-n8n.md

 ---

 *Want to build something similar?
-The n8n workflow file is available above, and I'm happy to answer any questions you may have*
+The n8n workflow file is available above, and I'm happy to answer any questions you may have.*